silx-kit/hdf5plugin/README.rst

         f = h5py.File('test.h5', 'w')
         f.create_dataset('blosc_byte_shuffle_blosclz', data=numpy.arange(100),
-            **hdf5plugin.blosc_options(level=9, shuffle='byte', compression='blosclz'))
+            Blosc(level=9, shuffle='byte', compression='blosclz'))
         f.close()

-lz4_options(nbytes=0)
+LZ4(nbytes=0)
 *********************

-This function takes the number of bytes per block as argument and returns the compression options to feed into ``h5py.Group.create_dataset`` for using the lz4 filter:
+This class takes the number of bytes per block as argument and returns the compression options to feed into ``h5py.Group.create_dataset`` for using the lz4 filter:

 * **nbytes** number of bytes per block needs to be in the range of 0 < nbytes < 2113929216 (1,9GB).
   The default value is 0 (for 1GB).

-It returns a dict that can be passed as keyword arguments.
+It stores a dict that can be passed as keyword arguments.

 Sample code: